LupitaLee/quotes/NOTE.md

  HAVE FEW QUOTES -
- USER SAVE AND SEE THE ONES THEY SEARCHED
 SHOW ALL COLLECTIONS OF OBJECTS
+USER SELECT QUOTE AND ANOTHER
+EXIT

    ### CLI -> shows inputs or data in terminal